traditional shortbread cookies

 Keyword shortbread, shortbread cookies

 When adding toppings to your thumbprint Shortbread cookies, such as maraschino cherry halves or mini chocolate kisses, it works best to add them when the cookies are still warm.
 Gently push the cherry or chocolate into the top of the thumbprint.
-Gentle is the key, as the cookies are light and delicate and easily broken when they are warm.
+Gentleness is the key, as the cookies are light and delicate and easily broken when they are warm.

 When adding sprinkles or icing, make sure you wait until the shortbread cookies have completely cooled.